Socket Authentication (WS)

 Visit the Basic Authentication page to learn how to get the auth token.

-Basic Authentication (REST)
+Basic Authentication (REST)chevron-right

 Connecting to the Server